Microbiology and Environmental Toxicology Designated Emphasis

 Application Process:

-Students who wish to pursue the DE in METX will submit an application form to the METX Department; the form can be found on the METX website.
+Students who wish to pursue the Designated Emphasis in METX will submit an application form to the METX Department; email your request to metx-gradadvising@ucsc.edu.
 The application will include:

-• Identification of a METX faculty adviser and their signature of approval, along with signature from your primary faculty advisor
+• Identification of a METX faculty advisor and their signature of approval, along with signature from the student's primary faculty advisor

-• List of the courses that will be taken and when
+• List of the courses that the student will take and when

 • Copies of unofficial transcripts